 How we protect your privacy

 We take data protection very seriously.
-The data that volunteers share with us is kept strictly secure and only shared for researchers to make new discoveries about how everyday smartphone and wearable data may relate to health.
+The data that volunteers share with us is kept strictly secure and only used for researchers to make new discoveries about how everyday smartphone and wearable data may relate to health.

 What data is collected?